 - The type of driver’s license (a regular license, commercial driver’s license, or suspended license)

 - Whether the driver submitted to a chemical test, such as a breathalyzer test or a blood or urine test

 - Whether there was a child in the vehicle

 - The driver’s criminal history

 Arrested for drunk driving?
-Put a Troy DUI attorney on your case!
+Put a skilled DWI attorney on your case!
 Call today.

 Driving While Intoxicated